LeonardoSasaki/LeonardoSasaki/README.md

 ✏️ Feel free to contribute in my projects.
 For contact, use the email in the description.

-📂 Current projects im working at: DeadSock
+📂 Current projects im working at: DeadSock, Bonfire

-<p><em>Github is currently the only social media i use, any other profile under the name of "Leonardo Sasaki" is not me.</br></em></p>

 <h2> 📋 My Github stats </h2>